1982 Army Cadets football team

-The 1982 Army Cadets football team was an American football team that represented the United States Military Academy in the 1982 NCAA Division I-A football season.
+The 1982 Army Cadets football team was an American football team that represented the United States Military Academy as an independent during the 1982 NCAA Division I-A football season.
 In their third season under head coach Ed Cavanaugh, the Cadets compiled a 4–7 record and were outscored by their opponents by a combined total of 271 to 164.
 In the annual Army–Navy Game, the Cadets lost to Navy by a 24–7 score.